10 things about Beto O'Rourke

 8. GREAT BOOKS

-O'Rourke says one of his favorite books is Homer's "The Odyssey," and he named his oldest sun Ulysses, 12, after the classic poem's lead character.
-He and his wife, who now heads a non-profit focused on education, have two other children, Molly and Henry.
+O'Rourke says one of his favorite books is Homer's "The Odyssey," and he named his oldest son Ulysses, 12, after the classic poem's lead character.
+He and his wife, who now heads a nonprofit focused on education, have two other children, Molly and Henry.
 They also have two dogs and a cat.

 9. THAT NICKNAME